Gifted with Dyslexia: Kelly Shy-Maranca Shares a Parent’s Perspective on The Winston School San Antonio

 Charter Moms Chats

-Watch Kelly Shy-Maranca, parent of Jake and Luke, students at the Winston School of San Antonio, and Kristin speak with Inga Cotton on Charter Moms Chats on January 11, 2024 at 4:00 PM Central live on Facebook and YouTube.
+Watch Kelly Shy-Maranca, parent of Jake and Luke, students at the Winston School San Antonio, and Kristin speak with Inga Cotton on Charter Moms Chats on January 11, 2024 at 4:00 PM Central live on Facebook and YouTube.

-Kristin Ashley is the Dean of Studies at the Winston School of San Antonio received both her Bachelor of Arts Degree and Master of Arts in Teaching from Trinity University.
+Kristin Ashley is the Dean of Studies at The Winston School San Antonio received both her Bachelor of Arts Degree and Master of Arts in Teaching from Trinity University.
 She is currently taking doctoral courses at Liberty University, working toward an Executive Certificate in Curriculum and Instruction.
 Ms. Ashley has been at Winston for five years she is currently the Dean of Studies, oversees all curriculum and interaction at The Winston School San Antonio, and was a teacher for seven years.
 At Winston, she was a Lower School Teacher, working with students in Kindergarten through 6th grades.

 Read More About Students with Functional Needs